bower/bower.github.io/_posts/2017/2017-09-29-how-to-drop-bower-support.md

 ### Why step 1?

-Removing `bower.json` and distribution files breaks all installations that specify in dependcies `"yourpackage": "*"` (more likely, resolves to latest semver tag) or `"yourpackage": "master"` (less likely, resolver to latest change on master branch).
+Removing `bower.json` and distribution files breaks all installations that specify in dependcies `"yourpackage": "*"` (more likely, resolves to latest semver tag) or `"yourpackage": "master"` (less likely, resolves to latest change on master branch).
 In such case Bower will resolve versions of your package that don't support Bower.
 Honestly this is a fault of these developers for not properly using semver ranges for dependencies, but **be considerate and notify them to update dependencies in their packages few weeks before dropping Bower support**.

 Thanks to [libraries.io](https://libraries.io) you can fairly easy discover these developers at: